akhan7/fss16groupG/read/1/README.md

 # Notes:
 iii1.
 Motivational Statements: Among several automated detection approaches, text-based information retrieval (IR) approaches have been shown to outperform others in term of both accuracy and time efficiency.
 However, those IR-based approaches do not detect well the duplicate reports on the same technical issues written in different descriptive terms. iii2.
-Data: iii3.
-Related Work iii4.
+Data: The data set has been taken from the references - C. Sun, D. Lo, S.-C. Khoo, and J. Jiang.
+Towards more accurate retrieval of duplicate bug reports.
+In ASE’11, pages 253–262.
+IEEE CS, 2011. iii3.
+Related Work: iii4.

 #Improvements